jimb245/2PiWireGuardVPN/InstallFromRaspbianBase.md

 cmd ip $proto rule add not fwmark $table table $table
 ```

 - Append the following line just after the remaining "ip $proto rule" commands.
 It sets up the route from attached devices to the tunnel at higher priority.
+The fwmark referenced by the rule is added to packets by firewall rules added below.

 ```
 cmd ip $proto rule add fwmark 2 table $table